Close Menu

 How Far Can You Travel on a Commuter Electric Bike?

-The range is dependent on the battery characteristics, including capacity (Wh), terrain (flat, hilly), rider weight, and if you don’t know, weather (temperature-related).
+The range depends on the battery’s capacity (Wh), terrain (flat or hilly), rider weight, and, if you don’t know, weather (temperature-related).
 From my experience, a good range could be: 7.5–14 Ah battery = 20–50 miles (32–80 km) per charge.

 Keep in mind: batteries degrade over time, reducing the travel range.
+The table below shows the typical range of an e-bike based on the battery Wh:

 Should You Upgrade to High-End Brakes?